 Park West Gallery is a commercial art gallery that’s been around since 1969.
-Based in Southfield, Michigan, Park West conducts auctions all over the world.
+Based in Southfield, Michigan, Park West conducts auctions worldwide.
 In 1995, Park West Gallery began hosting art auctions on cruises, and today, you’ll find them on over 90 cruise ships around the world.

 In this Park West Gallery review, I’ll share my experiences with cruise ship auctions as well as a Park West VIP event.

-Park West Gallery headquarters and Park West Museum are both open to the public.
+Park West Gallery headquarters and Park West Museum are open to the public.

 Location: 29469 Northwestern Highway, Southfield, Michigan 48034